Table of Contents

 Michael Pollan

 While changing to an anti-inflammatory diet is no easy task.
 You can see changes as early as two weeks or up to six months.
-Patient report improved sleep, greater energy and focus, improved vision, stronger hair and nails, and better looking skin.
-Often people report discontinuing their blood pressure, cholesterol, diabetes, anti-depressant and reflux medications.
-Once you start feeling great, it is very hard to return to your old diet.
+Patients report improved sleep, greater energy and focus, improved vision, stronger hair and nails, and better-looking skin.
+Often people report discontinuing their blood pressure, cholesterol, diabetes, anti-depressant, and reflux medications.
+Once you start feeling great, it is tough to return to your old diet.

 What to do NOW to create an anti-inflammatory diet

-- To get you started with your new dietary habits, make sure you include proteins, healthy fats, vegetables and fruits with each meal to feel satisfied.
+- To get started with your new dietary habits, make sure you include proteins, healthy fats, vegetables, and fruits with each meal to feel satisfied.

 - Avoid fried foods and saturated fats.